 Ms. Wilson has served as a director on the corporate boards BioMed Realty Trust, Inc. (a real estate investment trust, until its acquisition by Blackstone Real Estate Partners VIII in 2016), Farmers Insurance Group, The Home Depot, SKM (a Russian public company), and Community National Bank.
-Currently she is a trustee of The Salk Institute and Chair of the Audit Committee of Sharp Health Group.
+Currently she serves as Chair of the Board of non-profit San Diego Theatres Inc., is a trustee and Vice Chair of The Salk Institute, and Chair of the Audit Committee of Sharp Health Group.
 She remains engaged with the activities of Duke University, her alma mater.